neon-beat/neon-beat-back/README.md

 - **RESTful API**: Provides a well-defined RESTful API for programmatic access to its functionalities.
 - **Real-time communications**: Real-time communications via WebSockets for buzzers and Server-Sent Events for the public and admin UIs.
-- **MongoDB persistence**: Uses a MongoDB connection to keep playlists, teams, and game progress in sync.
+- **Configurable persistence**: Build with MongoDB or CouchDB support and select the active store per deployment.
+Keeps playlists, teams, and game progress in sync.
 Playlists are stored in their own collection so games can reuse curated track lists without re-importing them each time.
 - **Swagger UI**: The full OpenAPI document is generated with utoipa and served through Swagger UI (`/docs`) for quick manual testing.

 ## Architecture Overview